Intel Corporation

 Series B in 2017

-LeapMind Inc. is a Tokyo-based company founded in 2012 that specializes in hardware architecture and platforms for deep learning applications.
-The company focuses on making deep learning technology compact and accessible, particularly within the evolving Internet of Things (IoT) sector.
-LeapMind has developed its own algorithms and innovative chip architectures that enhance the accuracy of neural network models while reducing the computational complexity necessary for implementation in small computing environments.
-This approach enables the use of advanced deep learning capabilities in devices with limited power and memory, facilitating advancements in both the IoT and robotics industries.
+LeapMind Inc. is a Tokyo-based company established in 2012 that specializes in developing hardware architecture and platforms for deep learning applications.
+The company focuses on making deep learning technology more compact and accessible, enhancing the Internet of Things (IoT) through its concept of the "Deep Learning of Things" (DoT).
+LeapMind's innovations include the Juiz deep learning circuit designed for use with field programmable gate arrays (FPGA), which allows for efficient implementation of deep neural networks.
+The company also conducts research to create algorithms that improve the accuracy of neural network models while significantly reducing their computational complexity, facilitating the use of advanced deep learning capabilities in small computing environments.
+This approach aims to streamline complex technologies for the IoT and robotics sectors, enabling wider adoption and enhanced functionality.

 FogHorn